Get into one of the most interesting and stable healthcare vocations.

 Cardiology technologist schools provide great training options for students who are interested in medical technology, want to help others, and are looking for a reliable career.
 As a cardio tech, your future could involve using advanced medical equipment that is fascinating and essential to the health and well-being of countless Canadians.
 And with the skills you learn, you can greatly expand your job opportunities, sense of purpose, and overall level of fulfillment.

 Why Cardiology Technologists Are So Essential

-First, think about this statistic: Between 2015 and 2024, more than 47,000 job openings are projected to become available for Canadian medical technologists and technicians, which include cardio techs.* So why is such high demand expected for health professionals in this category?
+Between 2017 and 2026, about 23,100 job openings are projected to become available for Canadian medical technologists and technicians, which include cardio techs.* So why is such high demand expected for health professionals in this category?